Are flowers edible?

 Why limit ourselves to greens when we can have red, blue, yellow and violet and add a rainbow to our gastronomic fare?

-Growing flowers in the garden also helps to limit our carbon footprint besides offering beauty to the surroundings and, yes, you can eat them.
+Growing flowers is a fun activity that is an important component to your garden ecotherapy routine, also helps to limit our carbon footprint.
+Besides offering beauty to the surroundings and, yes, you can eat them.

 Many relatives from my father’s side own flower nurseries and greenhouses.
 So, my childhood had a few evenings where uncles and aunts debated the virtues of flowers and filled the air with unpronounceable scientific names.